 The Election Committee will distribute position statements and ballots to the membership on or about 10 December, and ballots must be returned by 10 January of the following year.

 The Election Committee will count the ballots immediately after the 10 January deadline, and if no candidate has a clear majority (51% or more), a run-off election will be held between the two candidates who have received the most votes.
 The run-off election will be conducted promptly, will appropriate announcements, and with ballots being distributed by 10 February, and a final vote deadline of 1 March of the election year.

 The Election Committee will announce results of the election at the IAFA business meeting during the annual conference of the election year, with additional announcements in appropriate IAFA venues thereafter.

 The election calendar described here serves as a guideline rather than as a table of fixed deadlines; when circumstances require it, the Election Committee will adjust the calendar for the election process in order to insure an orderly, open, and fair process.

 Elected Officers are automatically members of the Executive Board, as are the Immediate Past President and the Student Representative (the latter elected by a separate vote by the student caucus).
-Appointed members are limited to the Conference Chair, Registration/Membership Coordinator, and Treasurer.
+Appointed members are limited to the Conference Director, Registration/Membership Coordinator, and Treasurer.
 Appointments are made by the President, after formal discussion and majority vote of the other elected officers.
 Elected terms are three years unless otherwise stipulated; appointed officers are renewed annually.
 Elected officers are limited to two consecutive three-year terms but may seek re-election after they have left the board for a term.
 Appointed members are not subject to term limits, but appointments will be reviewed annually, with the exception of the JFA Editor and the Crawford Award Director, who each serve five-year, renewable terms.

 IV: Duties of the Officers of the Association